Thanksgiving Safety Tips

 - Avoid distractions while driving, such as texting or cell phones;

 - Drive the speed limit.
 Going either too fast or too slow can be dangerous;

 - Follow the general rules of traffic safety and avoid tailgating and improper passing; and

 - If you have car problems, pull of the road as far as possible.

 To prevent breakdowns, make sure and have your car serviced before you leave for your trip.
 Get your tires and car battery checked, and make sure your windshield washer fluid is filled.
 As always, do not get behind the wheel if you have been drinking, and avoid taking any prescription medicine that could impair your judgement while driving.

 Contact Our Experienced New York Attorneys Today

 At Cavallo & Cavallo, we wish you and your family a safe and happy Thanksgiving.
 As your neighborhood law firm, our experienced New York real estate, medicaid, and asset protection attorneys are always here when you need us.
-With offices in the Bronx and New Rochelle, you can trust Cavallo & Cavallo to provide efficient, effective legal representation for all your legal needs.
+With offices in the Bronx and Westchester, you can trust Cavallo & Cavallo to provide efficient, effective legal representation for all your legal needs.